-- Add the onion and garlic and cook on a medium heat until softened.
+- Add the onion, garlic, chilli, pepper and chorizo if using and cook on a medium heat until softened.

 - Then, using a spoon, make 2 ‘dips’ into the mixture in the pan.
 Crack the eggs gently into these dips, ensuring that the yolk does not break.

-- Put the lid onto the pan and leave for about 10 minutes on a low heat, until the eggs are cooked.
+- Put the lid onto the pan and leave for about 5 minutes on a low heat, until the eggs are cooked but still runny .
 Alternatively, you can put the pan under a hot grill to cook the eggs.

-- Sprinkle the dish with the feta, spring onions and chilli flakes.
+- Sprinkle the dish with the feta, parsley and chilli oil.